 Albert spent two years working for Lloyds’ Register of Shipping as a surveyor but the South Wales connection played an important part in his life.
 On 1 June 1895 he married Mary Elizabeth Sibbering Williams at the Church of St John the Baptist, Newton Nottage near Bridgend in Glamorgan (Emily’s letters frequently refer to Bessie).

 His occupation was recorded in the Census as a consulting engineer of his own account.
 He had started his own company in Cardiff working for shipowners and underwriters.
 However Bessie and their young child, Eunice Maud Marion Jackson (born in 1896) lived elsewhere at the time – in Bournemouth at 16 Alton Terrace on Tregonwell Road.

 In 1890 Albert was appointed as representative in the Cardiff area for T Richardson & Sons of West Hartlepool.
 They were prominent developers of steam engines for shipping.
 He was also elected to the North-east Coast Institution of Engineers and Shipbuilders in March 1896 and was an active member of the committee of the Institute of Marine Engineers.

 Unfortunately Albert’s health was not good.
-He spent some time at the Buxton Hydropathic Hotel, receiving treatment for a heart problem.
-In March 1903 he died in Buxton aged only 41.
+He spent some time at the Buxton Hydropathic Hotel, receiving treatment for a heart problem, where he died on 8 March 1903 aged only 41.
+He was buried in Buxton Cemetery two days later.
 He left an estate valued at £4,275, equivalent to around £426,500 today according to the Bank of England Inflation Calculator.

 In 1925 his daughter Eunice married George Stubley and they lived in St Aubin, Jersey.
 Bessie did not remarry.
 She moved to Maidenhead where she died in 1940.